Moasfar-Javed/undo_redo/README.md

 bool canRedo = _undoRedoManager.canRedo();
 ```

-#### Example 2 - Non-primitives
+#### Example 2: Undo/Redo with Non-Primitives
-Using the package's UndoRedoManager on primitives.

-Note
-> For all non-primitive types you MUST create a deep copy of the data.
-Since the non-primitive types such as collections, lists and objects are passed by reference they will be overwritten if used as-is
+> When working with non-primitive types such as objects or collections, you must use a deep copy to ensure that state changes are independent

-For Lists
+##### For Lists

 ```dart
 //This refers to the same memory location(s)